PAGE UNDER CONSTRUCTION

 Global Learning at EWPS

-Welcome to 2018-2019 academic year.
-Please look out for interesting learning coming up this quarter as we seek to expound our curriculum.
+Please look out for interesting learning coming up this quarter as we seek to expand our curriculum.

 At Ellen Wilkinson Primary School, we believe that every child should be given the opportunity to discover the wider world by equipping them with the skills and knowledge necessary to live and work in an increasingly globalised world.
 Some of our children have began to work with schools in England, Nigeria, Pakistan and Bangladesh this quarter.
 Our Year 3 and 5 pupils are now in good working relationship with pupils in Nigeria, sharing the outcomes of similar projects.

-Above are the Nursery children's interpretation of the work of a Russian painter and art theorist, Wassily Kandinsky born in Moscow in 1866.
+Above are the Nursery children's interpretations of the work of a Russian painter and art theorist, Wassily Kandinsky born in Moscow in 1866.

 This was featured as part of the learning outcome in our Arts and Culture week.
-Pupils from other year groups produced equally high quality work that are currently displayed around the school.
+Pupils from other year groups produced equally high quality work that is currently displayed around the school.

 Our school works closely with British Schools Online.
 We promote the application of Global skills and Knowledge across the primary curriculum.

 In this quarter, we have celebrated Arts and Culture week and science day involving the whole school and one of our partner schools in Nigeria.